mkudija/mkudija.github.io/reading-notes/_md/2020-01-04-The Family & the New Totalitarianism.md

 - "Education is the arena where the interests of the State and Family overlap, and also where their interest are most likely to conflict."
 (55)
 - "By attempting to make the mysterious understandable he robs the child's world of mystery, and makes it not quite so interesting to search for the meaning of things."
 (117)
 - "The restoration of culture depends upon the restoration of divine order to human affairs."
 (136)
-- JPII: "I would a thousand times rather have a persecuted Church than a compromised Church."
+- [[John Paul II]]: "I would a thousand times rather have a persecuted Church than a compromised Church."
 (145)
 - "Unless one is grounded in absolutes, it is very difficult to see the gradual shifting of the center."
 (224)
 - "The lay person's foremost responsibility in the restoration is to pray persistently for our bishops. *This prayer must be backed up by fasting and sacrifice*."
 (236)